Wearing Seat Belts

 Testing Seat Belts

-To confirm that seat belts are operating correctly, perform these three simple checks on each seat belt.
+To confirm that seat belts are operating correctly, perform these checks on each seat belt.

-- With the seat belt fastened, give the webbing nearest the buckle a quick pull.
+- With the seat belt fastened, give the webbing nearest the buckle a quick and forceful pull.
 The buckle should remain securely locked.

 - With the belt unfastened, unreel the webbing to its limit.
 Check that unreeling is free from snags, and visually check the webbing for wear.
 Allow the webbing to retract, checking that retraction is smooth and complete.